1971Merlin/TMON/README.md

 The 2000 represents the CURRENT ADDRESS in HEX.
 Many commands default to their actions interacting with memory at this address.
 The CURRENT ADDRESS changes as you interact with TMON e.g. inputting code and data, and can be set by the ADDR command.

+If you get lost, try entering ? to be reminded about the availalbe commands.

 ## Available Commands